I haven’t even done what I came here to do yet, but Copenhagen has already stolen my heart.

 That night, Angus was competing in a mini triathlon that takes place on the Ironman course.
 It’s a cool idea, and I brought Lokke later to watch Angus on the run and finish (he got second!)
 Then we went out for burgers down the street, and back at the house, Angus and I shared a stout.

 Today I feel like I could leave Copenhagen really having sunk my teeth into the place.
 I am ready for Sunday, though I’ve been more active than I normally am before a race (yay fixie cycle-sightseeing!)
-I wouldn’t have had it any other way.
-I rode my tri bike to two bakeries this morning for pastries, in lieu of my usual big pre-race pancake breakfast, and then rode around a beautiful, windy, peninsula jutting out into the Baltic Sea called Kalvebod Field.
-It was like something out of Anne of Green Gables, with horses and a woman in a floppy hat reading on the rocks, and men swimming off a small dock.
+I rode my tri bike to two bakeries this morning for pastries in lieu of my usual big pre-race pancake breakfast, and then rode around a beautiful, windy, peninsula jutting out into the Baltic Sea called Kalvebod Field.
+It was like something out of Anne of Green Gables, with horses, a woman in a floppy hat reading on the rocks, and men swimming off a small dock.

 Then it was home to tackle the usual pre-race routine that always makes me feel neurotic—especially when nobody’s around to talk to.
 Pack bags, stickers on bike and helmet, lube chain, ask myself what shoes I will wear to the start and whether they’ll they have sunscreen in T1.
 I rode to check-in, racked my bike and dropped my run bag into a big trash bin with a million others (ack! will it make it to T2 unscathed?), and hung my bike bag on a rack.
 I did a 15-minute no- wetsuit swim, and jogged home without shoes because I’m an idiot and wore my running shoes to check in.
 But other than one pair of dirty compression socks, things felt OK.
 We’ll see how 8 days completely off of running has left me.